ellenpham/API-Webserver-LocalTourBooking/readme.md

 **Relationship with TourBooking model**

-This relationship is one-to-many relationship. `user_id` in `TourBooking` model is the foreign key, referencing the `id` of the `User` model and it is not nullable, because a tour booking must belong to a user (a user with tourist role, to be more specific).
+This relationship is one-to-many relationship.
+One user can have zero or many tour bookings but one tour booking only belong to one and only one user. `user_id` in `TourBooking` model is the foreign key, referencing the `id` of the `User` model and it is not nullable, because a tour booking must belong to a user (a user with the role of tourist, to be more specific).

 In `tour_booking.py`: